material-components/material-components-ios/components/Dialogs/README.md

 ## Using dialogs

+The Dialogs component can be used to display Material Design alerts with things like title text and message text, as well as optional icons and accessory views.
+It can also be used to modally present custom dialogs.

-To display a modal using MaterialDialogs you set two properties on the view controller to be presented.
-Set `modalPresentationStyle` to `UIModalPresentationCustom` and set `transitioningDelegate` to and instance of `MDCDialogTransitionController`.
-Then you present the view controller from the root controller to display it as a modal dialog.
+To use the Dialogs component when presenting your view controller set its `modalPresentationStyle` property to `UIModalPresentationCustom` and its `transitioningDelegate` property to an instance of `MDCDialogTransitionController`.
+Then, present the view controller from the root controller.

 ### Dialogs Classes